conda-forge/conda-smithy/conda_smithy/feedstock_content/.github/PULL_REQUEST_TEMPLATE.md

 Below are a few things we ask you kindly to self-check before getting a review.

+* [ ] Used a fork of the feedstock to propose changes
 * [ ] Bump the build number (if the version is unchanged)
 * [ ] Reset the build number to `0` (if the version changed)
 * [ ] [Re-render]( https://conda-forge.org/docs/conda_smithy.html#how-to-re-render ) with the latest `conda-smithy`